-There are four tools to help you jailbreak iOS 10 – 10.3.3.
-They’re H3lix, Meridian, g0blin, and Houdini.
+There are five tools to help you jailbreak iOS 10 – 10.3.3.
+They’re H3lix, Meridian, g0blin, Safari, and Houdini.
 I’m not joking.
 You would think that jailbreak is dead.
 But in reality, it’s not!

-Developers within the community have been hard at work to put out multiple jailbreak just for this major firmware release (10.x, 10.3.x, etc).
+Developers within the community have been hard at work to put out multiple jailbreaks just for this major firmware release (10.x, 10.3.x, etc.).

 We have published individual tutorials on how to use these jailbreak apps for your iPhone and iPad.
-But for some reasons, many people still manage to get confused and messed up their device.
+But for some reason, many people still manage to get confused and messed up their device.

 You can use the Houdini jailbreak on any 64-bit devices running iOS 10 – 10.3.2.
 Noticed how iOS 10.3.3 wasn’t mentioned?
 That’s because there is no support for the firmware yet.

-Next up we have H3lix, a iOS 10.3.3 jailbreak tool for 32-bit devices.
+Next up, we have H3lix jailbreak, an iOS 10.3.3 jailbreak tool for 32-bit devices.
 Released by developer tihmstar, H3lix support the following iPhones and iPads: